 28.10.2016 First Day at Work

 C’est incroyable!
 I had never imagined getting my first taste of job experience in Belgium at such a quick pace without the Dutch language knowledge.
-I love the engaging exposure of the Belgian work culture.
+I love the engaging exposure to the Belgian work culture.
 Belgian employees are the happiest in the world according to the Happiness Index.
-Food for thought: What keep Belgian employees happy when their tax system is one of the highest in the world?
+Food for thought: What keeps Belgian employees happy when their tax system is one of the highest in the world?

 28.10.2016 Enquiry and Reply for CM Health Insurance